ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

   enabled: false
 ```

-A disabled probe endpoint will respond with 404; however, the service is still running, and will be accessible on localhost port 8877 from inside the $productName$ Pod.
+A disabled probe endpoint will respond with 404; however, the service is still running, and will be accessible on localhost port 8877 from inside the Emissary Pod.

 You can change these to route requests to some other service.
 For example, to have the readiness probe map to the `quote` application's health check: